syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ### Creating the project

-Create a new BlankApp (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for Xamarin.Forms.
+Create a new BlankApp (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for **Xamarin.Forms**.

-Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.
+Create a new Android application in Xamarin Studio or Visual Studio for **Xamarin.Android**.

-Create a new iOS application in Xamarin Studio or Visual Studio for Xamarin.iOS.
+Create a new iOS application in Xamarin Studio or Visual Studio for **Xamarin.iOS**.

 ### Adding SfDataGrid in Xamarin.Forms